How Much Does Siding Replacement Cost in 2023?

 What to Look for in a Siding Installation Company

 Replacing your home siding is a big investment.
 It’s natural that any homeowner would be anxious to choose the right contractor.
 Here are some important questions to ask.

 Ask potential contractors about how long they’ve been in business.
-Make sure to visit their brick and mortar establishment to see how professional their office is.
+Make sure to visit their brick-and-mortar establishment to see how professional their office is.

 Don’t forget to ask about warranties, guarantees, and future repairs.
-The product should come with the warranty, while the service comes with a guarantee.
+The product should come with a warranty, while the service comes with a guarantee.
 The contractor’s work should be guaranteed for a minimum of 6 months to ensure their workmanship is top quality.

 Finding the Right Siding Contractor